The Principle of the Five Why’s and How Can You Use It Better Listen to Others

 You wouldn’t believe what they have pressured me to say.
 Endless papers.
 Delicately-worded emails.
 And porn, so much porn.

-You have ingenuity to create any world for yourselves, and you decide to force each other to slave away for food.
+You have ingenuity to create any world for yourselves, yet you decide to force each other to slave away for food.
 You managed to recraft your entire world in your image, and you spend it to do what, create the same ticky-tacky homes in checkered neighborhoods.
 Was destroying the lives of the passenger pigeon really worth all this?

 Sincerely,